 This whole site is dedicated to identifying and explaining the key areas that need to be addressed for a successful change initiative – and showing you how to put all this into practise and the key steps in anticipating and, when necessary, dealing with resistance to change.

 There is no single "golden bullet" that guarantees a successful change initiative, and that overcomes all resistance to change.
-Dealing with resistance to change is based on a composite understanding of a number of inter-related factors:
+Dealing with resistance to change requires an understanding of a number of inter-related factors:

 Resistance to change is the inevitable consequence when senior management overlook the people related issues that are crucial to success, but there is a further, closely related, reason and that is to do with organisational culture.